Are you a Queensland employer needing qualified and skilled staff for your workforce?

 Work Start incentives

 For private sector employers not eligible for a Back to Work payment, Work Start incentives offers a one-off $10,000 payment to eligible employers for hiring a new trainee or apprentice who had previously participated in a Skilling Queenslanders for Work project, after a qualifying period.
-A Youth Boost component of $20,000 is available from 2018-19 onwards, if the eligible person is aged 15 to 24 years.

 Projects are funded under the following five programs: